 College deans review teaching assignments and approved PDLs and Fellowships to ensure that the load for each faculty member meets approved guidelines for the type of contract he or she has accepted (see 2.2.2 Faculty Load Contracts).

 College deans coordinate load for faculty members who are shared between departments and colleges, including Foundations (see 1.3.1 Foundations, 4.3.5 Foundations Teaching Assignments, and 5.3.7 Foundations Coordination).

 College deans specifically coordinate and encourage the professional development of the department chairs in their colleges.
-They also examine with the department chairs on an annual basis the results of the ongoing professional development reviews conducted throughout the college (see 2.3.2 Faculty Professional Development Plans).
+They also examine with the department chairs on an annual basis the results of the ongoing professional development interviews conducted throughout the college (see 2.3.2 Faculty Professional Development Plans).

 Office assistants are a vital part of the success of a college.
 In most cases, the office assistants have longer tenure in their positions than do the college deans.
 Counseling with the office assistant can yield great insight.
 Their capacity to do significant work is a tremendous assistance to the college and the college dean.

-Generally, office assistants assist with day to day financial record tracking; taking minutes at College Council and other college-level committee meetings; oversight of student employees; ordering of materials; scheduling meetings; arrangements involving full-time and temporary faculty hiring; and assisting the office assistants in the departments.
+Generally, office assistants assist with day to day financial record tracking; taking minutes at College Council and other college-level committee meetings; oversight of student employees; ordering of materials; scheduling meetings; arrangements involving full-time and visiting faculty hiring; and assisting the office assistants in the departments.